nanostores/query/README.md

   - making a map where we'd store all fetcher store arguments (keys, store, settings), and a singular set that requires refetching due _to any reasons_.
 Run all fetchers from there each time
-  - add document.focus event handler
+  - add document.focus + reconnect event handler
-  - add blur + reconnect event handler + interval
+  - disable interval if we're unfocused
 - mutator
 - support for ssr?